 For information on how to install products for use by RemoteApp please see Installing Applications for Windows Server 2008 Terminal Services and Configuring RemoteApp on Windows Server 2008.

-For information on using RemoteApp from Windows XP clients please see Terminal Services RemoteApp (TS RemoteApp).
+For information on using RemoteApp from Microsoft please see Terminal Services RemoteApp (TS RemoteApp).

 Prerequisites